 Vermont DMV is aware that informed drivers and carriers will often result in safer drivers and safer carriers.
 DMV has several different opportunities to educate the trucking industry and the public.
-DMV takes part in instructing at CSA Presentations throughout the state, and occasionally, in a bordering state.
-These presentations inform drivers and carriers on how CSA works and the impact safety violations have.
-During these presentations, there are always other topics discussed such as hours of service.
-Over the past few years these presentations have allowed DMV to formulate a strong working group between the Vermont Truck and Bus Association, FMCSA VT and Project Roadsafe in conjunction with the Vermont Association of General Contractors.
-This working group has presented several joint trainings in topics including load securement classroom with practical exercises, reasonable suspicion training and hours of service classes.
-Other associations such at the Vermont Retail Lumber Builders Association, the Vermont Fuel Dealers Association and the the Vermont Well Drillers Association have had attendees at these training opportunities and now sponsor their own trainings instructed by the same collaborated group.
+DMV took part in instructing at CSA Presentations throughout the state, and occasionally, in a bordering state.
+These presentations informed drivers and carriers on how CSA works and the impact safety violations have.
+Over the years these presentations allowed DMV to formulate a strong working group between the Vermont Truck and Bus Association, FMCSA VT and Project Roadsafe in conjunction with the Vermont Association of General Contractors.
+This working group has evolved past CSA presentations to now conducting several joint trainings in topics including load securement classroom with practical exercises, reasonable suspicion training, and hours of service classes.
+Other associations such at the Vermont Retail Lumber Builders Association, the Vermont Fuel Dealers Association, and the the Vermont Well Drillers Association have had attendees at these training opportunities and now sponsor their own trainings instructed by the same collaborated group.
 DMV also conducts Level V terminal inspections on passenger carrier CMVs, which is always a good chance to educate a driver or carrier on regulations.
 These terminal inspections are often the only opportunity DMV has to complete full inspections on these vehicles.
 DMV is regularly asked by different groups and associations to train or present at functions.
 In addition to the specialized trainings mentioned above, DMV normally gives some type of presentation or regulation update at the Vermont Truck and Bus Association meeting, the Vermont Fuel Dealers, and the Vermont Well Drillers Association meetings.
 DMV also presents to the general public about CMV safety, operating safely around CMVs, and the functions of the Commercial Vehicle Enforcement Unit.
 DMV will also take part in teen events to speak about safe driving and law enforcement.
 These events are usually teen summer camps, but also include events such as the American Legion Cadet program.
 DMV attends different County Road Foreman meetings.
-This allows municipalities to interact with Inspectors and learn about the different rules and regulations.
+This allows municipalities to interact with Inspectors and learn about different rules and regulations.
 DMV has been presenting at Regional Highway Safety Forums around the state.
 These are arranged by the Vermont Highway Safety Plan Coordinator.
 This gives the audience an opportunity to ask questions and to see how the CVSP fits into the Vermont State Highway Safety Plan.
 Vermont is a small state, and DMV is typically asked to attend/present at the same events every year, so projections will be fairly level from year to year.